LitCommerce

 • TikTok is best for short, trend-driven videos that feel casual and authentic, making them more likely to go viral.

-• Instagram is better for longer visual stories and polished photos, while also offering a wide mix of formats such as reels, stories, and IGTV, that build a fuller brand identity.
+• Instagram is better for longer visual stories and polished photos, while also offering a wide mix of formats such as reels, stories that build a fuller brand identity.

 • For businesses, TikTok excels at reaching younger, highly engaged audiences, while Instagram is stronger for building long-term brand presence with diverse groups.